Hazard Management FAQs

 What is a Safe Operating Procedure (SOP) and what information is included?

-- identify the hazards the operator needs to be aware of;
+- the hazards the operator needs to be aware of

-- list the operational steps from start to finish, including any pre-operational checks, actions when the task is complete (e.g. any waste management requirements);
+- the operational steps from start to finish, including any pre-operational checks and things to be done when the task is complete (e.g. waste management)

-- list any Personal Protective Equipment (PPE) required to complete the task;
+- any personal protective equipment (PPE) required to complete the task

-A Safe Operating Procedure template is available in the HSW Handbook in the Hazard Management chapter (Appendix C).
+The Safe Operating Procedure template is available in the Hazard Management Procedure (Appendix C).

 -